nullop1/ZeroTools/README.md

 # ZeroTools
-The tools recomended by @imtheisobhan on telgram
+The tools recomended by @nullop1 on telgram

 # who recomended?
 1. ddos speedup